soIu/framework/README.md

 - The database that will be created is both on server-side and client-side.
 Multi databases on server-side and single database on the client-side for offline use.
 With this scenario user can first save changes on the device and then upload it when he wants (or internet coverage).
 So no data-loss.

 - Even though this framework is designed to mimic Odoo, there are **differences**.
 Odoo is Python while this is Javascript that written on Python's syntax.
 So, learn about anonymous function, asynchronous operation (Promises, Callback), and any other else about Javascript.

+- All client aspects (Menu, List, Form) are only declared on the server, the rendering, processing, will be performed on client.
+In my Webclient, I provided some functions to help the process.

+- The client ORM should be loaded after login.
+So if you want to build your own Webclient sent POST request to /api/login and evaluate the client_js argument on the returned JSON.

+- The client ORM declare some global variables. tools, models, and db.
+The DB variable is not server's database object, but the client's.

+- If you are a hardcore Javascript developer (especially ES6).
+I know my Webclient isn't good, but I doesn't have time to learn ES6 so I can't waste more time to delay the project.
+Just build a Webclient yourself if you want to help.
+I really apreciate it.

 # What's still undecided
 - Wether to use original Rapydscript https://github.com/atsepkov/RapydScript rather than https://github.com/kovidgoyal/rapydscript-ng (for now I use rapydscript-ng)